spatie/laravel-model-status/README.md

 ## Usage

-Add `use HasStatuses` to the model you like to use statuses on.
+Add the `HasStatuses` trait to a model you like to use statuses on.

 ```php
 use Spatie\ModelStatus\HasStatuses;